 iii) A government undertaking in case of a foreign applicant;

-iv) An applicant who is eligible under an arrangement for processing an agreement between IPO with another participating patent office.
+iv) An applicant who is eligible under an arrangement for processing an agreement between Indian Patent Office [IPO] with another participating patent office.

 The relevant documents need to be submitted in order to establish the eligibility for the expedited examination.